WHETHER YOU love it or hate it, Eurovision has seen plenty in the way of weird and occasionally wonderful songs and performances over the years.

 10. Zdob și Zdub 'So Lucky' (Moldova 2011)

 Moldova went all out in 2011, with a gypsy punk band known for wearing pointy hats and riding round on unicycles mid-performance.
 The song, itself, wasn’t too bad either, with the group injecting a bit of ska-led anarchy into proceedings.
 It was their second appearance too, with Zdob și Zdub finishing 12th.

 This UK entry from 2003 suffered the ignominy of finishing dead last with zero points.
-Horribly off key from the start, Chris Cromby and Gemma Abbey claimed they were unable to hear their backing track, resulting in the memorably awful performance.
-Terry Wogan suggested the UK scored poorly because of a "post-Iraq backlash".
+Horribly off-key from the start, Chris Cromby and Gemma Abbey claimed they were unable to hear their backing track, resulting in the memorably awful performance.
+The late Terry Wogan suggested the UK scored poorly because of a "post-Iraq backlash".
 He was being too nice.